Abu Dhabi school finder

 - Al Ain, Al Gharbia, and Ruwais schools are not included in this list.

-- School name does not always indicate curriculum or predominant student nationality e.g. some "English" schools follow an Indian or Arabic curriculum.
+- School name does not always indicate curriculum or predominant student nationality e.g. some "American" schools follow a UAE or other national curriculum.

 - School finder, ADEC school finder, which school advisor, and directory list includes Abu Dhabi schools, colleges and villa schools in Abu Dhabi which offer expatriate curriculums - English (including Australian, British, Canadian, UK, US, USA), French, German, Indian, Russian, Pakistan, and private UAE and Arab schools where Arabic or English is the medium of instruction.
 Also a few government public schools.